baorv/l5-tabler/README.md

 }
 ```

-Add middleware to middleware list
+Add a middleware to the middleware list

 ```php
 protected $middlewareGroups = [
     'web' => [